-PLASTICS, TEXTILES AND PACKAGING CIRCULARITY PATHWAYS EXISTING EFFORTS PATHWAY RECOMMENDATION DETAILS OF IMPLEMENTATION LOW MEDIUM HIGH STRATEGIC COMMITMENT Qatar leadership A continuation of the 'Made in Qatar' initiative to reflect the values set in the country's sustainability vision.
-This could support the development of a sustainable plastics and fashion industry.
-People not only created more Qatari products but there was pride in purchasing them.
-Follow the recommendations of the second QNV to legislation to encourage waste recycling, including methods of dealing with waste, binding ratios and incentives.
-ECONOMIC INCENTIVES & FINANCE SUPPORT State run meta-standard for sustainable textile imports/production Introduce a deposit-refund system (DRS) for plastics/other recyclables.
-It can be voluntary or mandated by legislation.
-The financial incentive to return recyclable materials promotes circularity by re-using recyclable materials that would otherwise be disposed of in landfill.
-DATA COLLECTION & MONITORING Report/ appraisal of the fashion industry in Qatar Currently there are extensive data gaps within the Qatari fashion industry that prevent the creation of evidence-based policies.
-A review of current trends (fashion industry value, tonnes of clothing waste, current recycling rates and capability in country) and effectiveness of results from 'Unwasted' and other behaviour change campaigns would enable targeted interventions EMBEDDING CIRCULAR PRACTICES A ban on single-use plastic As noted by survey respondents, a ban on single-use plastic could be expanded to incorporate a wider phase-out.
-EDUCATION & AWARENESS ≹ Plastic waste awareness campaign A 'focus on plastics' educational campaign centred around the proposed legislative changes and incentive schemes would ensure understanding and buy-in. Ψ E-labelling to increase transparency around the sustainability of a product alongside a "Green Claims Code" to ensure that sustainability claims are underpinned by data.
-RESEARCH & INNOVATION Manufacturing innovation Investment in new innovative manufacturing techniques and approaches to reduce the waste produced.
-OPTIMIZING CONSUMPTION STRATEGIES Single use plastic fee A voluntary scheme to disincentivise single-use plastic and promote use of more sustainable materials - a small charge is payable for using plastic and glass/biodegradable alternatives are provided for a deposit.
+PLASTICS, TEXTILES AND PACK CIRCULARITY PATHWAYS AGING EXISTING EFFORTS PATHWAY RECOMMENDATION DETAILS OF IMPLEMENTATION LOW MEDIUM HIGH STRATEGIC COMMITMENT Qatar leadership A continuation of the 'Made in Qatar' initiative to reflect the values set the country's sustainability vision.
+This could support the developmen sustainable plastics and fashion industry.
+People not only created mor products but there was pride in purchasing them.
+Follow the recommendations of the second QNV to legislation to encourage recycling, including methods of dealing with waste, binding ratios and inc ECONOMIC INCENTIVES & FINANCE SUPPORT State run meta-standard for sustainable textile imports/production Introduce a deposit-refund system (DRS) for plastics/other recyclables be voluntary or mandated by legislation.
+The financial incentive to retu recyclable materials promotes circularity by re-using recyclable mater would otherwise be disposed of in landfill.
+DATA COLLECTION & MONITORING Report/ appraisal of the fashion industry in Qatar Currently there are extensive data gaps within the Qatari fashion indus prevent the creation of evidence-based policies.
+A review of current tro (fashion industry value, tonnes of clothing waste, current recycling rat capability in country) and effectiveness of results from 'Unwasted' and behaviour change campaigns would enable targeted interventions EMBEDDING CIRCULAR PRACTICES A ban on single-use plastic As noted by survey respondents, a ban on single-use plastic could be e to incorporate a wider phase-out.
+EDUCATION & AWARENESS Plastic waste awareness campaign A 'focus on plastics' educational campaign centred around the proposed le changes and incentive schemes would ensure understanding and buy-in. Ŷ E-labelling to increase transparency around the sustainability of a pro- alongside a "Green Claims Code" to ensure that sustainability claims a underpinned by data.
+RESEARCH & INNOVATION Manufacturing innovation Investment in new innovative manufacturing techniques and approac reduce the waste produced.
+OPTIMIZING CONSUMPTION STRATEGIES Single use plastic fee A voluntary scheme to disincentivise single-use plastic and promote u more sustainable materials - a small charge is payable for using plastic glass/biodegradable alternatives are provided for a deposit.
 PUBLIC PROCUREMENT AND GREEN SUPPLY CHAIN Chemical and sustainability standards for imports Chemical regulations for clothing imported to Qatar.
-Manufacturers and importers would need to ensure that their products comply with substance restrictions i.e., EU's REACH Directive, which regulates dangerous chemical substances in consumer products, including apparel and textiles.
-A materials red list is the norm in most countries.
-This is something that is not fully enforced in Qatar, e.g., certain food and textile colourings are banned in Europe but are being allowed into Qatar.
-A Qatar run 'meta-label' (like the German 'Green Button') which can be achieved through a company having obtained one or more existing 'approved' certifications such as GOTS, Bluesign.
-This label would require companies to demonstrate that that they undertake sustainable practices in their supply chains.
-URBAN PLANNING & ASSET MANAGEMENT Domestic and commercial recycling infrastructure EPR legislation for clothing imports to Qatar (including entire lifecycle of products e.g., in the take-back, recycling, and final disposal of their products and packaging).
-This could be done through a phased introduction to cover certain material types/sectors and would ensure that polluters cover the cost of recycling infrastructure.
+Manufacturers and imp would need to ensure that their products comply with substance restrictions EU's REACH Directive, which regulates dangerous chemical substances in co products, including apparel and textiles.
+A materials red list is the norm in m countries.
+This is something that is not fully enforced in Qatar, e.g., certain for textile colourings are banned in Europe but are being allowed into Qatar.
+A Qatar run 'meta-label' (like the German 'Green Button') which can be acl through a company having obtained one or more existing 'approved' cert such as GOTS, Bluesign.
+This label would require companies to demonstra that they undertake sustainable practices in their supply chains.
+URBAN PLANNING & ASSET MANAGEMENT Domestic and commercial recycling infrastructure EPR legislation for clothing imports to Qatar (including entire lifecycle products e.g., in the take-back, recycling, and final disposal of their pro and packaging).
+This could be done through a phased introduction to certain material types/sectors and would ensure that polluters cover t of recycling infrastructure.